AlainVagner/LOD4Mac/README.md

 ## Installation

-0. Create the folder `~/Library/Dictionaries` if it does not exist (in the Finder, you can go to this folder with <kbd>Command-Shift-G</kbd>)
+1. Download the latest installation package from the [release page](https://github.com/AlainVagner/LOD4Mac/releases).
-1. Download the latest release from the [release page](https://github.com/AlainVagner/LOD4Mac/releases).
-The file name follows the pattern `LOD.dictionary.vX.X.X.zip`.
+2. Install this package.

-2. Unzip the zip archive.
+# Configuration

-3. Copy the folder named "Lëtzebuerger Online Dictionnaire (LOD).dictionary" into `~/Library/Dictionaries`
+1. Open Dictionary.app
-4. Open Dictionary.app
+2. Go to the menu "Dictionary" > "Preferences"
-5. Go to the menu "Dictionary" > "Preferences"
+3. In the list at the top of the window, find in it the "Lëtzebuerger Online Dictionnaire (LOD)" and activate it.
-6. In the list at the top of the window, find in it the "Lëtzebuerger Online Dictionnaire (LOD)" and activate it.
+4. Go to the "System preferences" > "Keyboard" > "Text".
+In the "Spelling" drop-down, select "Set up..." at the bottom of the list and then activate "Lëtzebuergesch (Library)".
-7. Congratulations, the dictionary is now installed on your system! :tada:
+4. Congratulations, the dictionaries are now installed on your system! :tada:

 ## Usage